-In March and April 2020, concurrent with the COVID-19 pandemic and quarantine orders in the U.S. and worldwide, oil prices dropped sharply to below zero for the first time in history due to factors including significantly reduced demand and a shortage of storage facilities.
+In March and April 2020, concurrent with the COVID-19 pandemic and quarantine orders in the U.S. and worldwide, oil prices dropped sharply to below zero dollars per barrel for the first time in history due to factors including significantly reduced demand and a shortage of storage facilities.
 In 2021, U.S. oil production stabilized as commodity prices increased and demand for crude oil rebounded.
-Despite the recent improvement in the U.S. and global economic activity, easing of the COVID-19 pandemic and related restrictions, rising energy use and record level commodity prices, the budgets for the publicly traded exploration and production companies remained relatively flat throughout 2021, with any excess cash flow used for debt repayment and shareholder returns, rather than to increase production.
-We saw improvements in the oilfield services industry and in both pricing and utilization of our well completion and drilling services in the first quarter of 2022 and we expect both pricing and utilization to continue to improve throughout 2022 as a result of an increase in budgets for publicly traded exploration and production companies in 2022 as compared to 2021.
-The current Russian/Ukranian military conflict and related humanitarian crisis in Ukraine, however, could have an adverse impact on the global energy markets and volatility of commodity prices.
+We saw improvements in the oilfield services industry and in both pricing and utilization of our well completion and drilling services during 2022.
+Strong demand in the pressure pumping industry during 2022 have resulted in continuing supply chain disruptions and backlogs of equipment and replacement parts for our and our competitors' pressure pumping fleets, which we expect to persist through at least the first half of 2023.
+Any of these factors may result in the delay of our plans to convert, activate or upgrade additional pressure pumping fleets, which may adversely impact our business, financial condition and cash flow.
+Further, during the first quarter of 2023, pricing for crude oil and natural gas declined slightly from levels seen in 2022, which may slow down completion activities for our customers and, as a result, reduce demand for our pressure pumping services.
+Additionally, the ongoing war and related humanitarian crisis in Ukraine may have an adverse impact on the global energy markets, global supply chain and volatility of commodity prices.

-In response to market conditions, we have temporarily shut down our cementing, acidizing and flowback operations beginning in July 2019, our contract drilling operations beginning in December 2019, our rig hauling operations beginning in April 2020, our coil tubing, pressure control and full service transportation operations beginning in July 2020 and our crude oil hauling operations beginning in July 2021.
+In response to market conditions, we have temporarily shut down our cementing and acidizing operations and flowback operations beginning in July 2019, our contract drilling operations beginning in December 2019, our rig hauling operations beginning in April 2020, our coil tubing, pressure control and full service transportation operations beginning in July 2020 and our crude oil hauling operations beginning in July 2021.
 We continue to monitor the market to determine if and when we can recommence these services.
-Subject to our liquidity requirements, we expect to be ready to ramp up our oilfield services offerings when oilfield demand, pricing and margins further strengthen.